 - 1. We acknowledge our responsibility for the preparation of the other information.
-The other information comprises the Narrative Report. - We confirm that the content contained within the other information is consistent with the financial statements.
+The other information comprises the Narrative Report. - 2.
+We confirm that the content contained within the other information is consistent with the financial statements. - G. Going Concern - 1.
+Note 1 to the financial statements discloses all the matters of which we are aware that are relevant to the Authority's ability to continue as a going concern, including significant conditions and events, our plans for future action, and the feasibility of those plans.